 For a seasonal and festive cocktail guaranteed to please that won’t have you slaving over a shaker, reach for this Pomegranate Prosecco Punch.
-It takes just a few minutes to make, but the result of your minimal efforts is seriously impressive.
-Sweet, tart, refreshing and gorgeous too, prosecco punch is the perfect addition to your Christmas brunch, Thanksgiving dinner, or any other celebration this holiday season.
+It takes just a few minutes to make, but the result of your minimal efforts is impressive.
+Sweet, tart, and refreshing, prosecco punch is the perfect addition to your holiday party, Christmas brunch, or New Year’s Eve celebrations.

 Coming at you today with this one-two punch of a (hehehe) prosecco punch recipe!

 I get more and more dad-jokier as the years progress, and let me tell you, it just delights (/sarcasm) my 10-year old on the daily.
-You can thank my husband and Dad for that, and then you can whip up this cocktail and forgive me of my trespasses, for this is the cocktail you need on your holiday table this year.
+You can thank my husband and and my own father for that, and then you can whip up this Christmas cocktail and forgive me of my trespasses, for this is the adult beverage you need on your holiday table this year.

 How to Make Pomegranate Prosecco Punch